 In addition to new car replacement, some insurance companies offer other coverage options:

-Consider the following when gauging the value of new car replacement coverage:
+Consider the following when deciding whether or not new car replacement coverage is worth it:

 *Data from Edmunds.com

 This payout would not be enough to cover the purchase price of a new Suburban.

 If you know ahead of time you will want another new model, you might want to speak to your provider or insurance agent about adding this coverage.
 Bear in mind, the above example is based on estimated rates of depreciated value.
 It's impossible to predict the cash payout an insurance company will furnish in the event of a total loss payout.